 Apart from anything, parvovirus is a horrible disease for a dog to go through.
 The success of treatment is not 100%.
 So make sure you get your puppy vaccinated and keep their vaccination up to date.

-This includes vaccinations for preventing parvovirus in your pets as well as services like the parovovirus outpatient protocol highlighted above.
+A mobile vet service is an ideal solution when it comes to both preventing parvovirus in your pets, by administering vaccinations, as well as treatment services like the parovovirus outpatient protocol highlighted above.

 What better use of a mobile vet service than to come to your home and provide personalised care for your sick pet in the comfort of your own home.